 Screen touch pressure is available in REG_TOUCH_RZ.
 The value is relative to the resistance of the touch contact, a lower value indicates more pressure.
 The register defaults to 32767 when touch is not detected.
-The REG_TOUCH_THRESHOLD can be set to accept a touch only when the force threshold is exceeded.
+The REG_TOUCH_RZTHRESH (valid in touch continuous mode, frame mode and one-shot mode) can be set to accept a touch only when the force threshold is exceeded.